klever-lab/nixos/README.md

 # nixos
 os config for klever lab machines

-To configure over ssh, run bootstrap.sh from your machine To configure locally, install nixos on the machine then run bootsrap.sh
+To configure over ssh, run nixosanywhere.sh from your machine To configure locally, install nixos on the machine then run bootstrap.sh

 ```